 What is development?
 Development is an outcome.
 It is the continuous process of acquiring skills and abilities during this age period - across the domains of cognition, language, motor, social and emotional development - which helps us to think, solve problems, communicate, express our emotions and form relationships.
-It is also considered the foundation of health, learning, productivity, wellbeing and the building blocks for future human capital formation.

-How does development occur?
-Development is the result of the interaction between the environment and the child (Figure 3).
-A stable environment is one that is sensitive to children's health and nutritional needs, with protection from threats, opportunities for early learning, and interactions that are responsive, emotionally supportive and developmentally stimulating.
-The key aspect of this environment is 'nurturing care', which consists of a core set of interrelated components, including behaviours, attitudes, and knowledge about caregiving (e.g., health, hygiene care and feeding); stimulation (e.g., talking, singing and playing); responsiveness (e.g., early bonding, secure attachment, trust and sensitive communication); and safety (e.g., routines, protection from violence, abuse, neglect, harm and environmental pollution).
-As an overarching concept, nurturing care is supported by its reinforcement by a large community as well as policy influences.
+It is also considered the foundation of health, learning, productivity, wellbeing and the building blocks for future human capital formation.16 that are responsive, emotionally supportive and developmentally stimulating.18 The key aspect of this environment is 'nurturing care', which consists of a core set of interrelated components, including behaviours, attitudes, and knowledge about caregiving (e.g., health, hygiene care and feeding); stimulation (e.g., talking, singing and playing); responsiveness (e.g., early bonding, secure attachment, trust and sensitive communication); and safety (e.g., routines, protection from violence, abuse, neglect, harm and environmental pollution).19 As an overarching concept, nurturing care is supported by its reinforcement by a large community as well as policy influences.